mhdchehade/pinspiroy/README.md

 You may need to first connect the device to a Windows VM to flip the tablet into full-functioning mode.
 This mode should persist on reboot and without the VM, but will not persist on reconnecting the USB dongle.

 Configuration values are found in config.py.
-Currently it's just bools for rotating axes for left-handed use and disabling the trackpad.
+Currently it's just bools for rotating axes for left-handed.
 The pad buttons are setup to change positions when rotated also.
 Added options for simple pressure curves and pressure needed for a full stroke.
 Defaults are linear pressure and 100% force for full pressure.
 I'd recommend using your art programs pressure adjustments instead of these options if you can.

 Button and gesture bindings are found in bindings.py.
 Note: If you're adding new keys to your bindings you will have to add them to the virtual button pad capabilities: see 'cap_btn' in pinspiroy.py